About superAdmin

 NIP06S01 – Script for an Informal Performance Review Meeting

-This script can be used for an informal performance review meeting needs to take place, and may potentially lead to a formal capability hearing.
+This script can be used for an informal performance review meeting, and may potentially lead to a formal capability hearing.
 Employers should bear in mind that the employee must always have the opportunity to respond to the concerns in an informal context before being invited to a formal capability hearing regarding performance.
 It is important to be as specific as possible regarding any under-performance.
 Examples should be used, and nothing new should be raised at the next stage (the formal capability hearing).

 NIP06S02 – Script for a formal capability hearing regarding underperformance